CompleteUnityDeveloper2/4_Argon_Assault/README.md

 1. Use particles to visualise where our ship is shooting.
 2. Introduction to Unity's particle systems.
 3. Create particle system that looks like bullets or lasers.

+### 19 Explosion Particles & SFX ###
+1. Create explosion particle effect.
+2. Attach SFX component to explosion particle.
+3. Use more of the particle system modules.